MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/index.md

 Each landing zone is part of a broader solution for organizing resources across a cloud environment.
 Azure fundamentals are the foundational building blocks for organization.

 - **[Azure fundamental concepts](./fundamental-concepts.md)**.
 Learn fundamental concepts and terms that are used to organize resources in Azure, and how the concepts relate to one another.
-- **Resource organization decision guide**.
+- **[Resource consistency decision guide](../../decision-guides/resource-consistency/)**.
 When you understand each of the fundamentals, the resource organization decision guide can help you make decisions that shape the landing zone.

 ## Governance considerations